dimajix/llm-monitor/README.md

 # LLM Monitor

 LLM Monitor is a Go-based proxy server designed to intercept, monitor, and log interactions with Large Language Models (LLMs).
+It includes a built-in web interface for viewing and searching conversation history.
 It is specifically tailored for [Ollama](https://ollama.com/), but its modular architecture allows for easy extension to other LLM providers.

 ## Features